-To consider and, if thought fit, to pass with or without modifications, the following resolution:-

-5. Ordinary Resolution Authority to issue shares pursuant to Section 132D of the Companies Act, 1965 Resolution 5

-"That pursuant to Section 132D of the Companies Act, 1965, the Directors be and are hereby empowered to issue shares in the Company, at any time and upon such terms and conditions and for such purposes as the Directors may, in their absolute discretion, deem fit, provided that the aggregate number of shares issued pursuant to this resolution in any one financial year does not exceed 10% of the issued capital of the Company for the time being and that the Directors be and are also empowered to obtain approval for the listing of and quotation for the additional shares so issued on Bursa Malaysia Securities Berhad and that such authority shall continue in force until the conclusion of the next Annual General Meeting of the Company."
+1. To receive the Audited Financial Statements for the financial year ended 31 July 2015 together with the Reports of the Directors and Auditors thereon.
+2. To approve the payment of Directors' fees for the financial year ended 31 July 2015.
+Resolution 1 3.
+To re-elect the following Directors who retire pursuant to Article 84 of the Company's Articles of Association:- 3.1 Mr. David Low Teck Wee3.2 Mr. Loo Thin Tuck Resolution 2 Resolution 3 4.
+To re-elect the following Directors who retire pursuant to Article 91 of the Company's Articles of Association:- 4.1 Dato' Rosthman Bin Ibrahim4.2 Dato' Shafiz Bin Dato' Shahrani Resolution 4 Resolution 5 5.
+To re-appoint Messrs.
+Morison Anuarul Azizan Chew as the Auditors of the Company for the ensuing year and to authorise the Directors to fix their remuneration.
+Resolution 6 As S pecial Business onsider and, if thought fit, to pass with or without modifications, the following ation:- 6.
+Authority to issue shares pursuant to Section 132D of the Companies Act, 1965 Resolution 7 "That pursuant to Section 132D of the Companies Act, 1965, the Directors be and are hereby empowered to issue shares in the Company, at any time and upon such terms and conditions and for such purposes as the Directors may, in their absolute discretion, deem fit, provided that the aggregate number of shares issued pursuant to this resolution in any one financial year does not exceed 10% of the issued capital of the Company for the time being and that the Directors be and are also empowered to obtain approval for the listing of and quotation for the additional shares so issued on Bursa Malaysia Securities Berhad and that such authority shall continue in force until the conclusion of the next Annual notice of thirteenth annual general meeting (cont'd)

+General Meeting of the Company."